Trump claims coronavirus is under control - contradicting reality and his own top expert - KESQ

 Trump’s upbeat predictions about the coronavirus crisis did not just contrast with Fauci’s warnings, they also clashed with the conditions being experienced by local officials.

-“We have been behind on this disease since day one,” New York Gov. Andrew Cuomo told Wolf Blitzer on “The Situation Room.”
+“We have been behind on this disease since day one,” New York Gov. Andrew Cuomo, a Democrat, told Wolf Blitzer on “The Situation Room.”

 “I believe on any projection that that flattening of the curve is not going to be enough.
 I don’t see it as a curve.
 I see it as a wave.
 And the wave is going to crash on to our hospital system.”